kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              -O specifies the initial sort field: one of ‘index’, ‘name’, or ‘time’.  -r reverses the sort order.  -f specifies an initial filter: the filter is a format - if it evalu‐ ates to zero, the item in the list is not shown, otherwise it is shown.
-If a filter would lead to an empty list, it is ignored.  -F specifies the format for each item in the tree.  -N starts without the preview.  -G includes all sessions in any session groups in the tree rather than only the first.
+If a filter would lead to an empty list, it is ignored.  -F specifies the format for each item in the tree and -K a format for each shortcut key; both are evaluated once for each line.  -N starts without the preview.  -G includes all sessions in any session groups in the tree rather than only the first.
 This command works only if at least one client is attached.

+     customize-mode [-NZ] [-F format] [-f filter] [-t target-pane] [template] Put a pane into customize mode, where options and key bindings may be browsed and modified from a list.
+Option values in the list are shown for the active pane in the cur‐ rent window.  -Z zooms the pane.
+The following keys may be used in customize mode:

+                   Key    Function
+                   Enter  Set pane, window, session or global option value Up     Select previous item
+                   Down   Select next item
+                   +      Expand selected item
+                   -      Collapse selected item
+                   M-+    Expand all items
+                   M--    Collapse all items
+                   s      Set option value or key attribute S      Set global option value
+                   w      Set window option value, if option is for pane and window d      Set an option or key to the default D      Set tagged options and tagged keys to the default u      Unset an option (set to default value if global) or unbind a key U      Unset tagged options and unbind tagged keys C-s    Search by name
+                   n      Repeat last search
+                   t      Toggle if item is tagged
+                   T      Tag no items
+                   C-t    Tag all items
+                   f      Enter a format to filter items v      Toggle option information
+                   q      Exit mode

+             -f specifies an initial filter: the filter is a format - if it evaluates to zero, the item in the list is not shown, otherwise it is shown.
+If a filter would lead to an empty list, it is ignored.  -F specifies the format for each item in the tree.  -N starts without the option information.
+This command works only if at least one client is attached.

-     display-panes [-b] [-d duration] [-t target-client] [template] (alias: displayp)
+     display-panes [-bN] [-d duration] [-t target-client] [template] (alias: displayp)
              Display a visible indicator of each pane shown by target-client.
 See the display-panes-colour and display-panes-active-colour session options.
-The indicator is closed when a key is pressed or duration milliseconds have passed.
+The indicator is closed when a key is pressed (unless -N is given) or duration milliseconds have passed.
 If -d is not given, display-panes-time is used.
 A duration of zero means the indicator stays until a key is pressed.
 While the indicator is on screen, a pane may be chosen with the ‘0’ to ‘9’ keys, which will cause template to be executed as a command with ‘%%’ substituted by the pane ID.
 The default template is "select-pane -t '%%'".
 With -b, other commands are not blocked from running until the indicator is closed.

-     find-window [-rCNTZ] [-t target-pane] match-string
+     find-window [-iCNrTZ] [-t target-pane] match-string
                    (alias: findw)
              Search for a fnmatch(3) pattern or, with -r, regular expression match-string in window names, titles, and visible content (but not history).
 The flags control matching be‐
-             havior: -C matches only visible window contents, -N matches only the window name and -T matches only the window title.
-The default is -CNT.  -Z zooms the pane.
+             havior: -C matches only visible window contents, -N matches only the window name and -T matches only the window title.  -i makes the search ignore case.
+The default is
+             -CNT.  -Z zooms the pane.

              This command works only if at least one client is attached.